Motorcenter Norway

-Motorcenter Norway, formerly known as KNA Raceway Sokndal, is a motorsport center and race track in the mountains at Kroheia in Sokndal, Norway, south in Rogaland county near the border of Agder county.
+Motorcenter Norway, formerly known as KNA Raceway Sokndal, is a motorsport center and race track in the mountains at Kroheia in Sokndal Municipality, Norway, south in Rogaland county near the border of Agder county.

 The facilities consist of a 2.324 km road race track for cars and motorcycles constructed according to FIA Grade 3 and FIM Grade B, an off-road racing area of 381 decare (381 000 m^{2}), an indoor motocross track, as well as a dragstrip on part of the road race track.
 A kart racing track and a dedicated dragstrip has also been planned.

 It has been discussed as a potential national center for Norwegian motorsport in the future pending further development.

 History

 The facility is built near an open-pit mine.
 It was opened in July 2021, and development had then taken 18 years and cost NOK 130 million.
 Later the same year it was announced that the construction had exceeded the budget by NOK 29 million.

 The official opening ceremony was held 29 September 2021, with Norwegian prime minister Erna Solberg present doing the ribbon-cutting in front of volunteers and athletes.
 Before that, the Norwegian tarmac racing championship for cars had "started early", on the weekend of 2-4 July 2021.

 In 2022, the track held the third and last round of the Norwegian drifting championship.
 The track also held the Norwegian championship and cup in motorcycle road racing the same year.